How important is building your email list?

 The sneaky way to discover which tools your competitors use

-So to find out what the top 10 list building plugins were.
-I made a list of the top 30 or so influencers that I follow, and I spied on them.
+First I made a list of the top 30 influencers that I new and followed, and I spied on them.

 Here’s what I mean.

-By using this neat little tool I was able to find every single piece of software that each of those influencers websites are built with.
+By using this neat little tool I was able to find out which products, apps and services that each of those influencers websites are built with.

 There are two types of list building plugin I’ll cover in this post.

-Those you send traffic to i.e. landing pages and those that you generate inbound leads from once they’ve landed on your website or blog i.e. pop-ups.
+1) Those you send traffic to i.e. landing pages and 2) those that you generate inbound leads from i.e.once they’ve landed on your website or blog.

 I hope you enjoy it.